On the Real Watership Down

 Bigwig wishes he had listened to Fiver’s protests … each and every one.

-It’s a tough scene to watch, and almost as difficult as trying to uncover the real location in which the Warren of the Snares, or Cowslip’s Warren—call it what you will—was situated.
-We know that the rabbits’ travels took them roughly south-south-west from Newtown Church and through the dense, alien undergrowth of Newtown Common.
-The open meadowland which they subsequently find themselves in is to the east of the pretty village of Burghclere and south of the hamlet of Adbury and its country estate.
+The rabbits’ travels took them roughly south-south-west from Newtown Church and through the dense, alien undergrowth of Newtown Common.
+Geographical reality means they would also have passed through Burghclere Common and part of Herbert Plantation which, until it was entirely planted up with trees in the late 1950s, contained significant areas of rough grass and heath.
+The open meadowland which the rabbits subsequently find themselves in is just to the east of the pretty village of Burghclere and south of the hamlet of Adbury and its country estate.

 The 1888-1915 Ordnance Survey map of the landscape around Cowslip’s Warren.